cloud-ark/kubeplus/details.rst

 Details
 --------

 Kubernetes Custom Resources and Custom Controllers, popularly known as `Operators`_, extend Kubernetes to run third-party softwares directly on Kubernetes.
 Teams adopting Kubernetes assemble required Operators of platform softwares such as databases, security, backup etc. to build the required application platforms.
-KubePlus tooling simplifies creation of Kubernertes-native platform workflows leveraging these Custom Resources.
+KubePlus tooling simplifies creation of Kubernertes-native platform workflows leveraging Custom Resources available through the various Operators.

 .. image:: ./docs/Kubernetes-native-stack-with-KubePlus.jpg
    :height: 200px
    :width: 200px
    :align: center

-The main benefit of using KubePlus to DevOps engineers are:
+The main benefit of using KubePlus to DevOps/Platform engineers are:

 - easily discover static and runtime information about Custom Resources available in their cluster.
 - aggregate Custom and built-in resources to build secure and robust platform workflows.

-KubePlus API Add-on provides discovery commands, binding functions, and an orchestration mechanism to enable DevOps engineers to define Kubernetes-native platform workflows using Kubernetes Custom and built-in resources.
+KubePlus provides discovery commands, binding functions, and an orchestration mechanism to enable DevOps/Platform engineers to define Kubernetes-native platform workflows using Kubernetes Custom and built-in resources.

 ..
 You can think of KubePlus API Add-on as a tool that enables AWS CloudFormation/Terraform like experience when working with Kubernetes Custom Resources.